Treatment will begin at Rondeau Provincial Park on Wednesday, September 12, 2018.

 The Ministry of Natural Resources and Forestry (`the ministry`) has recognized invasive Phragmites australis as a significant threat to biodiversity and Species at Risk at Long Point and Rondeau coastal marshes.
 Using currently available management tools, the ministry has been working with several partners in an attempt to eradicate invasive Phragmites from these locations.

 The implementation of this pilot project at Rondeau and Long Point is based on the presence of significant natural values and the observed exponential growth of Phragmites in these coastal marshes.
 Local biologists and scientists have advised that the health of these coastal marshes is at a critical tipping point.
 If action is not taken to control Phragmites, the provincial, national and global significant values for which these areas are recognized will be lost.
-The following provides a summary of the 2017 plans for implementation, communications and monitoring.
+The attachments below provides a summary of the 2018 plans for implementation, communications and monitoring.

 Preliminary monitoring results are summarized in the presentation links below.